 - Associate Arts (AA) degree or Associate Science (AS) degree from a regionally accredited college or university will automatically waive the General Education requirements.

-- Up to 30 additional semester units for training beyond the academy training through Union Institute and University's certified learning method.
+- Up to 30 additional semester units for training beyond the academy training through Union Institute & University's certified learning method.

 - The option to earn college credits through CLEP, DANTES, Challenge Exams, prior learning assessment, and credits recommended by ACE though military training.

 - Faculty-guided instruction by field experts.

 - Evaluate principles of supervision and management for emergency service organizations.

 - Analyze current issues that affect first response organizations and their strategic operations.